nagvbt/nagvbt.github.io/blog/2012-01-20-c-faq-4-to-7-simple-programms.md

 tags: ["C"]
 ---

-# C FAQ 4 to 7: Simple Programms
+# C FAQ 4 to 7: Simple Programs

 ## 4. Swap of two numbers  with out temp